 You’re tired of dieting and are near (or at the point) in which you don’t trust anyone claiming to have the answer.

 The good news is that your failing has NOTHING to do with you and EVERYTHING to do with the information you have been following.

 It is the way you’ve been taught to go about losing weight that has caused you (and so many others) to continually fail.

-The good news is that if you skip the gimmicks and quick fixes and focus on the fundamentals, you will make progress that lasts (albeit not as fast as you may want, and that’s something you HAVE to accept and prepare for).
+If you skip the fad diets, gimmicks, and quick fixes and focus on the fundamentals (i.e, building long-term eating habits) you will make progress that lasts (albeit not as fast as you may want, and that’s something you HAVE to accept and prepare for right now).

 Below are 4 key aspects of making an effective AND sustainable diet plan that will bring you long-term success.